Cover and variable degeneracy: Degree type result

-Brooks' theorem follows from \autoref{BBM} by setting $t_{1} = t_{2} = \dots = t_{\kappa} = 1$, and the vertex arboricity follows from \autoref{BBM} by setting $t_{1} = t_{2} = \dots = t_{\kappa} = 2$.
+Brooks' theorem follows from \autoref{BBM} by defining $t_{1} = t_{2} = \dots = t_{s} = 1$, and an upper bound on vertex arboricity follows from \autoref{BBM} by defining $t_{1} = t_{2} = \dots = t_{s} = 2$.
 An analogue to Brook's theorem in terms of list coloring was obtained by Vizing \cite{MR0498216} and, independently, by Erd\H{o}s, Rubin and Taylor \cite{MR593902}. \begin{theorem} Let $G$ be a connected graph with maximum degree $\Delta(G) = \Delta \geq 3$ and not the complete graph $K_{\Delta + 1}$.
 If $L$ is a list $\Delta$-assignment, then $G$ is $L$-colorable. \end{theorem} Borodin, Kostochka and Toft \cite{MR1743629} gave a common generalization of \autoref{BBM} and \autoref{VERT} by replacing the constants with functions and forbidding some obstacles.

 \begin{theorem} Let $G$ be a connected graph with maximum degree $\Delta(G) = \Delta \geq 3$ and not the complete graph $K_{\Delta + 1}$.
-Let $f_{1}, f_{2}, \dots, f_{\kappa}$ be functions from $V(G)$ to $\mathbb{Z}^{*}$.
-If $f_{1}(v) + f_{2}(v) + \dots + f_{\kappa}(v) \geq \Delta$ for each $v \in V(G)$, and $G$ does not contain a monoblock, then $G$ is $(f_{1}, f_{2}, \dots, f_{\kappa})$-partitionable. \end{theorem}
+Let $f_{1}, f_{2}, \dots, f_{s}$ be functions from $V(G)$ to $\mathbb{Z}^{*}$.
+If $f_{1}(v) + f_{2}(v) + \dots + f_{s}(v) \geq \Delta$ for each $v \in V(G)$, and $G$ does not contain a monoblock, then $G$ is $(f_{1}, f_{2}, \dots, f_{s})$-partitionable. \end{theorem}

 Borodin gave a characterization of degree-choosable graphs.